-Glaucoma is the leading cause of blindness in the United States.
-It is a disease that typically affects older people and persons with diabetes, but it can occur at any age.
+Glaucoma is the leading cause of blindness in the United States, affecting more than 200,000 Americans each year.
+It is an eye disease that typically affects older people and persons with diabetes, but it can occur at any age.
 With early detection and treatment, loss of vision is preventable.

 The eye has approximately a million tiny nerve fibers running from the back of the eye, through the optic nerve.
 These nerves allow us to see.
 Glaucoma causes the destruction of these fibers.
 The most common symptom of glaucoma is high pressure in they eye.
 But even patients with normal eye pressure can have the damaged nerve fibers that lead to glaucoma.

 Many patients, miss the opportunity to detect glaucoma in its early stages, because there is no pain and no noticeable change in vision.
 An eye exam is the best way to catch it before there are noticeable symptoms.
 Yearly eye examinations are the key to the prevention of vision damage from glaucoma and are highly recommended.